viktoknst/Tic-Tac-Toe/README.md

 The app uses MongoDB to store all the user information, FastAPI and websocket communication for the multiplayer part and Tkinter as GUI for the visual representation of the grid.

+Installation:

+ - Tkinter:
+   To install tkinter just type in this command:
+   ``sudo apt install python3-tk``

 TODO: Add installation steps Add docs